barrettotte/Genshi-BASIC/README.md

 ## Genshi BASIC
-Genshi BASIC has 50 keywords and 7 symbolic operators.
+Genshi BASIC has ?? keywords and ? symbolic operators.
+TODO:
 As stated above, the grammar is based on Commodore 64 BASIC.

 Genshi (原始) means simple in romaji.

-**Rewritten 11/15/20** to reflect the concepts I've learned since the original implementation.
+**Rewritten in 2020** to reflect the new things I've learned since my first implementation.

-The original scuffed implementation can be found in [docs/archived/](docs/archived/)
+The original scuffed implementation can be found in [docs/archived/](docs/archived/).

 ### Notable differences vs Commodore 64 BASIC